-Public support includes annual appeal contributions and grants which are recognized as revenue when received or committed by the donor.
+Public support includes contributions and grants which are recognized as revenue when received or committed by the donor.
 ARL reports gifts of cash and other assets as net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
 When a donor stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities and changes in net assets as net assets released from restrictions.

 In accordance with Topic 606, Revenue from Contracts with Customers, ARL records service fee income as goods or adoption, veterinary or other services are provided to clients of the shelters, veterinary clinic and mobile service units, which is when ARL has satisfied the performance obligation to its clients.
-Fees for goods and services are based on established fee schedules and price listings with fee reductions under limited circumstances if the client is unable to pay.
+Fees for goods and services are based on established fee schedules and price listings with fee reductions under limited circumstances if the client is unable to pay or under certain discount programs.
 Promotional discounts are offered during certain periods when a client purchases certain goods or services.
 Non-standard discounts are provided at the discretion of management.

 In addition to its known interest in certain outside perpetual trusts (see Note 8), ARL is and may be a named beneficiary of wills.
 The amounts to be received, if any, cannot be determined and may be revocable.
 Therefore, they are not reflected in the accompanying financial statements until ARL receives the distribution.
-ARL received \$2,778,149 and \$2,059,758 in bequests from various wills during 2021 and 2020, respectively.
-Bequest income appropriated for operations was \$480,000 for the year ended December 31, 2021.
-No bequest income was appropriated for operations for the year ended December 31, 2020.
+ARL received \$2,094,488 and \$2,778,149 in bequests from various wills during 2022 and 2021, respectively.
+Bequest income appropriated for operations was \$120,000 and \$480,000 for the years ended December 31, 2022 and 2021, respectively.